ChidiRnweke/blog/src/articles/scala3py4.md

 ![[degrees of freedom plot]](/images/scala3py4/dof_plot.jpg)

 The takeaway?
 While in many programs you cannot eliminate the need for testing for altogether, reducing the degrees of freedom allows for a leaner testing strategy.
 However, this reduction often comes at the cost of increased code complexity—a trade-off that can be annoying.
-For Scala this curve looks more favorable than for Python, as you reduce the degrees of freedom the complexity rises more gracefully than in Python's case.
+For Scala this curve looks more favorable than for Python: as you reduce the degrees of freedom the complexity rises more gracefully than in Python's case.
 ### Value proposition 2: Compiling to JavaScript and native